whelan-low/tp/docs/DeveloperGuide.md

 The implementation of adding a class is facilitated by the `AddTeamCommand` and `AddTeamCommandParser`. `AddTeamCommandParser` implements the `Parser` interface and it's operations. `AddTeamCommand` extends the
 `Command` class and contains auxillary operations that supports the mechanism.

-Given below is an example usage scenario and how the add mechanism behaves at each step.
+Given below is an example usage scenario and how the add mechanism behaves at each step. <br>
+Format: `/add_team module/MODULE tutorial/TUTORIAL team/TEAM_NAME [size/SIZE]`

-Example: `/add_team module/CS2103 tutorial/T09 name/Team 1 size/5`
+Example: `/add_team module/CS2103 tutorial/T09 team/Team 1 size/5`

 <puml src="diagrams/AddTeamSequence.puml" alt="AddTeamSequence" />

 Execution steps:
 Step 1.
-The user inputs and executes `/add_team module/CS2103 tutorial/T09 name/Team 1 size/5` command to add a team `Team 1` of size `5` to the tutorial class `T09` of module `CS2103T`
+The user inputs and executes `/add_team module/CS2103 tutorial/T09 team/Team 1 size/5` command to add a team `Team 1` of size `5` to the tutorial class `T09` of module `CS2103T`

 The `execute` command calls `AddressBookParser#parseCommand()`, which extracts the command word of the command and the arguments of the command.

 Step 2.
-The `AddressBookParser` then creates a new `AddTeamCommandParser` and calls `AddTeamCommandParser#parse()`, with `name/Team 1`, `size/5`, `module/CS2103T`, `tutorial/T09` as the arguments for the function.
+The `AddressBookParser` then creates a new `AddTeamCommandParser` and calls `AddTeamCommandParser#parse()`, with `team/Team 1`, `size/5`, `module/CS2103T`, `tutorial/T09` as the arguments for the function.

 Step 3.
-The `AddClassCommandParser` parses the arguments and get the values of the user input associated with the prefixes, from there determine the team to add.
+The `AddTeamCommandParser` parses the arguments and get the values of the user input associated with the prefixes, from there determine the team to add.

 <box type="info" seamless>

-**Important Note:** All fields must be specified.
-There must be a valid value for name, size, module and tutorial.
-Additionally, name, module and tutorial must be unique compared to the values already present in the system to get achieve a successful add.
+**Important Note:** Team name, module and tutorial must be specified with valid values.
+Size is an optional parameter.
+If size is not specified, the default size of the team is set to `INTEGER.MAX_VALUE`.
-Tags here are optional and need not be specified.

 </box>

 Step 4.
 Based on the prefixes, `AddTeamCommandParser` creates an `AddTeamCommand` object.
 Each command contains all the required prefixes and values to used to create the command object.

 Step 5. `LogicManager` calls `AddTeamCommand#execute()`, passing `Model` as an argument.
-This method retrieves the adds the student to the TAHelper system.
+Within the execution process, the method retrieves the module and tutorial from the model.
+Within the tutorial, the method checks if a team with the same name exists.
+If such a team already exists, the method will return an error.

+**Important Note:** Two teams are considered equal if and only if they have the same team name and belong to the same tutorial class, irregardless of size.

-Throughout the process, error handling (e.g checking for duplicate module code or tutorial, making sure references passed are not null) is utilised to mitigate potential errors and ensure valid execution.
+Throughout the process, error handling (e.g checking for valid module and tutorial class, making sure references passed are not null) is utilised to mitigate potential errors and ensure valid execution.

 Step 6.
-Finally, a `CommandResult` is created and the team is added to the TAHelper system.
+Finally, a `CommandResult` is created and the team is added to the tutorial class specified.

 #### Design considerations:

-**Aspect: Modularity and extensibility:**
+**Aspect: Robustness:**

-- **Alternative 1 (current choice):** A unique team name, module code and tutorial class is required when adding classes into the TAHelper system, as well as user have to specify all fields, team name, module code and tutorial class in order to add a new team successfully.
+- **Alternative 1 (current choice):** Using `null` to represent an optional team size cand tutorial class is required when adding classes into the TAHelper system, as well as user have to specify all fields, team name, module code and tutorial class in order to add a new team successfully.
   - Pros: Ensures that all teams are unique and not repeated.
 This helps facilitate other commands such as allocate student to teams to find a match in team easily without duplicates.
   - Cons: Users may inadvertently provide incorrect or non-existent module codes or tutorial class identifiers, leading to errors in the system.
 This could result in frustration and a poor user experience.